Privacy by Design Practices

 Privacy by Design stands for the principle that any product or service should be designed with privacy in mind so that the design will proactively support privacy principles.
 FACEIO has been designed with this approach and has specific tools to safeguard privacy.
 These include access controls such as domain & country code restrictions, user consent during enrollment, straightforward opt-out (at anytime) via API and Web Interface.

-When a website or web application implements FACEIO for the first time, it should adopt an implementation that makes full use of these tools to protect the privacy of its users such as making available the Unique Facial ID assigned to each user who has completed enrollment, implementing Facial ID deletion on your dashboard for example.
+When a website or web application implements FACEIO for the first time, it should adopt an implementation that makes full use of these tools to protect the privacy of its users such as making available the Unique Index ID assigned to each user who has completed enrollment, implementing Index/Facial ID deletion on your dashboard for example.
 We highly recommend communicating with your users regarding the privacy practices you implement.

 Responsibility

-When you create a new FACEIO application and implement fio.js on your website or web application, you agree to be bound by our Services Terms and consent to our Services Privacy Policy.
-It is your responsibility now to safeguard, and to provide or proceed to the deletion of the Unique Facial ID assigned to each enrolled user on your application whenever the user in question is requesting it, and to follow the Privacy Best Practices recommendations detailed here.
+on your website or web application, you agree to be bound by our Services Terms and consent to our Services Privacy Policy.
+It is your responsibility now to safeguard, and to provide or proceed to the deletion of the Unique Index ID assigned to each enrolled user on your application whenever the user in question is requesting it, and to follow the Privacy Best Practices recommendations detailed here.

 It would make sense to write a set of security and privacy requirements for your project team(s) that specify usage of such features to mitigate the associated risks.
 You should enlist the help of a web security expert to write these requirements, and consider both user needs and welfare, as well as other issues like policy and regulation enforced by legislation such as the EU General Data Protection Regulation (GDPR).